DialRC/LetsGoDataset/README.md

 * [Acknowledgment](#acknowledgment)

 ## Introduction
-Let’s Go! is a spoken dialog system that can be used by the general public.
-While there has been success in building spoken dialog systems that can interact well with people, these systems often work only for a limited group of people.
-The system we are developing for Let’s Go! is designed to work with a much wider population, including groups that typically have trouble interacting with dialog systems, such as non-native English speakers and the elderly.
-Let’s Go! works in the domain of bus information for Pittsburgh’s Port Authority Transit bus system, providing a telephone-based interface to access bus schedules and route information.
+Let’s Go! is a spoken dialog system that was used by the general public.
+Let’s Go! gave bus information scheduling for the Allegheny County Port Authority Transit bus system via a telephone-based interface to access bus schedules and route information.

 The project page is at <http://www.speech.cs.cmu.edu/letsgo/>

-**NEWS: Let’s Go has been integrated to the DialPort project, talk to it [here](http://dialport.org)!**
+**NEWS: Let’s Go has been integrated with the DialPort project.
+You can talk to it by going [here](http://dialport.org) and asking for bus schedules.**

 ## Description

-There are eight important components from the corpus available for you to download and do research:
+There are eight components in this dataset that are available for download:

-* The complete Let's Go dataset
+* The integral Let's Go dataset
 * Subset - The Spoken Dialog Challenge
 * Subset - Dialog State Tracking Challenge (DSTC1)
 * Log of Events and System Changes
 * Crowdsourced Annotations from one year of Let's Go data
-* Let's Go Daily Report 2006 - 2016
+* Let's Go Daily Reports 2006 - 2016

-### The complete Let's Go dataset
+### The integral Let's Go dataset

-The complete Let's Go dataset includes every session the system recorded from 2005 to 2016, to be more specific, 08/01/2005 to 03/15/2016.
-This includes the WAV file, the log file, and labels automatically generated by the ASR (Sphinx).
+The integral Let's Go dataset has 171,128 dialogs from 08/01/2005 to 03/15/2016.
+This includes the WAV file, the log file, and labels automatically generated by the ASR (Sphinx, PocketSphinx).

 The dataset is divided by months.
-Each month of data has the following directory structure (an example from the month July, 2014):
+Each month of data has the following directory structure (an example for July, 2014):
 ```
 201407
 │